 Our I-Corps Site program provides infrastructure, advice, resources, networking opportunities, training, and modest funding (awards of $1,000 – $2,500 per team) to enable teams to transition their work into the marketplace or into becoming National I-Corps Team applicants.
 With the support and mentorship of the Site, the teams will learn first-hand about entrepreneurship and explore the transition of their ideas, devices, processes or other intellectual activities into the marketplace.

 Upon completion of the I-Corps Site Program, participants may be eligible to apply for the National I-Corps program (an intensive 6-week NSF training with the opportunity to be awarded a $50,000 grant) as well as many other funding opportunities.
 Non-university-based teams will need to include at least one team member based at a university for grant administration purposes.

-Applications for the May 2019 Workshop are now open.
+Applications for fall 2020 workshop are now open.
 Apply now.

 Who is I-Corps For?

 The I-Corps curriculum provides real-world, hands on, immersive learning about what it takes to successfully transfer knowledge into products and processes that benefit society.
 It’s not about how to write a research paper, business plan or NSF proposal.
 The end result is not a publication, a deck of slides or even a scientific discovery.